absterjr/Mit-Manipal-DSE-Lab/IVth Sem/Machine Learning/Mini Project/Movie Recommender System/Readme.md

 - In the terminal an IP address will come.
 Follow the link.
 - In the URL after address write "/recommendations" (as we defined it in our main.py file)
 - Enter a movie name say "Bad Boys".
 Click Submit and it will show you the similar movies along with their similarity score.

+##
+Templates folder contain the web page that opens when you follow the link.
+Modify it according to your preferences